CheetahDoesStuff/ExrPad-v1/README.md

 * A rotary encoder and switch (pressable rotary encoder)
 * A 128x32 OLED display

-The entire thing is inside a neat package consiting of:
-* A 3D printed case (top and bottom part)
+The entire thing is inside a neat package consiting a 3D printed case (top and bottom part)
-* A 3D printed knob for the rotary encoder

 ## Repository
 Folder structure: